igor-henriques/ChatRoom/README.md

 - Improved error handling and resilience across services.
 - Enhanced stock command validation with additional data sources.
 - Real time broadcasting regarding new chats being created.
 Now the page needs to be refreshed.
+- It is a known bug that stock commands only will be echoed back from the bot if two or more users are in the chat.